jamesmcclain/sr33/README.md

 Even though hole-filling is done as a final step before completing the reconstruction process, the occasional hole is still present in the output.
 Hole-filling is done by finding half-edges in the reconstruction (after all of the retries have been done), looking for isometric cycles of half-edges (the program's definition of "holes"), then triangulating those cycles.
-This method fails in the presence of a collection of edges which bound a hole (now using the word in the normal sense) but which are not all half-edges, as for example when "overlapping triangles" are produced.
+This method fails in the presence of a collection of edges which bound a "hole" (now using the word in the normal sense) but which are not all half-edges, as for example when "overlapping triangles" are produced.
 That problem can be managed heuristically, but I have hesitated to address it because I would like to keep this prototype code simple and would also like to think of a nicer way to handle this issue.

 ![Alt hole](http://daystrom-data-concepts.com/SR/images/hole.png)